1. About cetirizine

 What if I take too much?

 Cetirizine is generally very safe.
-Taking too much is unlikely to harm you or your child.
+Taking more than the usual dose is unlikely to harm you or your child.

 5. Side effects